Anessen/PSFalcon/Configuration-Import-Export.md

 ```powershell
 Import-FalconConfig -Path .\FalconConfig_<FileDate>.zip
 ```
-**NOTE**: If you attempt to import an item that depends on another item and that dependency was not created, then the item itself will not be created.
+**NOTE**: Unless `-AssignExisting` is included, items that depend on the existence of a specific host group will not be created.

-For example, if you attempt to import a Machine Learning Exclusion that is assigned to the Host Group "Example Group" and "Example Group" already exists in your environment, the exclusion will not be created.
-If it is possible to create the item without the dependency \(like a policy without assigned Host Groups\), it will be created.
+For example, if you attempt to import a Machine Learning Exclusion that is assigned to the host group "Example Group" and "Example Group" already exists in your environment, the exclusion will not be created.
+If it is possible to create the item without the dependency \(like a policy without assigned host groups\), it will be created.

 ### AssignExisting
-Including the `-AssignExisting` parameter when running `Import-FalconConfig` will cause existing Host Groups to be used when they match groups that would have been created as part of the import.
+Including the `-AssignExisting` parameter when running `Import-FalconConfig` will cause existing host groups to be assigned to created items when they match groups that would have been created as part of the import.
 ```powershell
 Import-FalconConfig -Path .\FalconConfig_<FileDate>.zip -AssignExisting
 ```
 If `-AssignExisting` is not specified, existing items will not be assigned to created items when using `Import-FalconConfig`.
 ### ModifyExisting
-The `-ModifyExisting` parameter forces the `Import-FalconConfig` command to analyze and modify a list of provided items.
-For example, to modify any existing `PreventionPolicy` and `SensorUpdatePolicy` items that exist in the target environment based on your target import:
+The `-ModifyExisting` parameter forces the `Import-FalconConfig` command to analyze and modify a list of selected items based on your target import.
 ```powershell
 Import-FalconConfig -Path .\FalconConfig_<FileDate>.zip -ModifyExisting PreventionPolicy, SensorUpdatePolicy
 ```
 If `-ModifyExisting` is not specified, existing items will not be modified when using `Import-FalconConfig`.
 ### ModifyDefault
-`-ModifyDefault` works similarly to `-ModifyExisting`, but allows `Import-FalconConfig` to modify `platform_default` policies based on your target import:
+`-ModifyDefault` works similarly to `-ModifyExisting`, but allows `Import-FalconConfig` to modify `platform_default` policies based on your target import.
 ```powershell
 Import-FalconConfig -Path .\FalconConfig_<FileDate>.zip -ModifyDefault PreventionPolicy
 ```